SEL-Columbia/formhub-api/README.md

 - open development.ini in your favourite editor and update the database url to point to your formhub database

+- open development.ini and set random characters to session_key and auth_key

 - $venv/bin/pserve development.ini